metastable-labs/.github/ISSUE_TEMPLATE/default_feature_template.md

 ---
-name: "Issue Report"
+name: "Feature Report"
-about: "Create an issue in this project"
+about: "Create a feature request in this project"
-title: "[ISSUE] "
+title: "[FEATURE] "
-labels: issue
+labels: feature
 assignees: ""
 ---